-It works as a lubricator, minimizes the depreciation and protects the other important parts.
-Lack of oil can make the engine weaker and if you don’t oil it regularly, then due to the excessive friction, the pistons and cylinders will heat up, which is the key factor of all the potential problems.
+It works as a lubricator, minimizes depreciation, and protects the other important parts.
+Lack of oil can make the engine weaker, and if you don’t oil it regularly, then due to the excessive friction, the pistons and cylinders will heat up, which is the key factor of all the potential problems.

-Another main cause of overheating is the clogged manifolds and risers.
+Another main cause of overheating is a clog in the manifolds and risers.
 If the exhaust manifolds and risers get clogged, then it can stop the water flow through the engine.

-Though if you are someone who usually travels in saltwater, then chances of you experiencing this problem are higher but still, anyone can get it.
-Along with this, there are different elements such as rust and corrosion that get accumulated and blocks the water passages.
+Though if you are someone who usually travels in saltwater, then the chances of you experiencing this problem are higher, but still, anyone can get it.
+Along with this, there are different elements, such as rust and corrosion, that get accumulate and blocks the water passages.

 The best way to check it is by touching the risers when the engine is on.
-If you notice that the temperature is high, then it is an indication that it is clogged.
+If you notice that the temperature is high, it indicates that it is clogged.

-The impeller also plays a major role in the proper functioning of the engine.
+The water pump impeller also plays a major role in the proper functioning of the engine.
 This device is responsible for pressuring the water into the bottom of the powerhead.

-If the impelling gets damaged or corroded, then it disturbs the water pump functioning.
-Though with time, impellers lose their efficiency and failure of impellers is very common, that’s why in order to prevent the damage, it is recommended to change the impellers every two years.
+If the rubber impeller gets damaged or corroded, then it disturbs the flow of water through the pump.
+Though with time, impellers lose their efficiency, and failure of impellers is very common, that’s why in order to prevent the damage, it is recommended to change the impellers every two years.

-A thermostat regulates the temperature of the engine and keeps it to a satisfactory level, which helps the engine to function properly.
+A thermostat regulates the temperature of the engine and keeps it at a satisfactory level, which helps the engine to function properly.

-However, thermostat failure is not common but it can be a reason behind the overheating.
+However, thermostat failure is not common, but it can be a reason behind overheating.
 A damaged thermostat won’t be able to maintain the engine temperature, which can reduce the performance and overheat the engine.

-Air It Out- If you have some mechanical skills, then you can also open the engine and let the outer air cool it.
-However, this is not a permanent fix but if you are stuck, then it may help you to get out.
+If you have some mechanical skills, then you can also open the engine and let the outer air cool it.
+However, this is not a permanent fix, but if you are stuck, then it may help you to get out.

 If any component of the boat is damaged permanently, then there is no way you can fix it.
 And in that case, calling for a tow is the best thing you should do.

-So these were some signs that can help you tell if your outboard motor is overheating.
+So these are some signs that can help you tell if your outboard motor is overheating.

-Many people face this hot boat problem and it is easy to identify whether your boat is overheated or not.
-The first thing you should do is to check the dash gauge.
+Many people face this hot boat problem, and it is easy to identify whether your boat is overheated or not.
+The first thing you should do is check the dash gauge.
 If it’s red, then there is an overheating problem.